Hayman’s English Gins

 After the sale, Christopher Hayman (son of Marjorie Burrough and Neville Hayman) who had started working for the company in 1969, became the Operations Director of Whitbread Spirits Group.
 Although Christopher enjoyed his role, working for a conglomerate wasn’t for him and he desired to return to a family business.

-His opportunity soon arrived and on 17th November 1988 Whitbread sold James Burrough Limited’s Fine Alcohols Division to Christopher Hayman, who was backed by other members of the Hayman’s family.
+His opportunity soon arrived and on 17th November 1988 Whitbread sold the Fine Alcohols Division to Christopher Hayman, who was backed by other members of the Hayman’s family.
 Today this business is known as Hayman Limited.
-Initially creating gins for a number of markets such as the USA and Japan, Christopher, joined by his son James and daughter Miranda, launched Hayman’s Gin Liqueur in September 2004.

 The Hayman’s family soon expanded the range and set out to create different styles of classic English gins under the Hayman’s label, recreating old products from the family’s recipe books while slowly moving away from third party distilling.

-Although fast-forwarding the story to 2013 and breaking our linear narrative of the Hayman’s family and their range – it’s worth noting that all of the Hayman’s gins created are now made in a traditional 450L copper pot still called Marjorie, named in memory of Christopher’s mother.
-Previously made at Thames Distillers, it’s fantastic to see that the family has brought it all in house.
+Although fast-forwarding the story to 2018 and breaking our linear narrative of the Hayman’s family and their range – it’s worth noting that all of the Hayman’s gins created are now made in a traditional 450L copper pot still called Marjorie, named in memory of Christopher’s mother, along with two other, similarly sized coppers stills, using a multi-shot distilling method.

-Interestingly, all the gins created use the same botanical line up, with the recipe changing from gin to gin to highlight particular flavours and botanical intensity.
+Interestingly, all the gins in the range actually use the same 10 botanical line up, with the recipe changing from gin to gin to highlight particular flavours and botanical intensity.
 For example, Hayman’s Old Tom uses almost twice as much juniper as the London Dry, while the Royal Dock has increased spice and the 1850 Reserve leans towards being more coriander seed heavy.

 Interlude over – back to a more structured timeline!

 Launched in November 2007, Hayman’s Old Tom was the next gin to be created by the family.
-It is a modern-day recreation of an original family recipe dating from the 1860’s which, perhaps unusually for something of that era, contains sugar (as sugar only really became affordable in the 1900’s).
+It is a modern-day recreation of an original family recipe dating from the 1860’s which, some would debate that perhaps unusually for something of that era, contains sugar (as sugar only really became affordable in the 1900’s).

-Made to a recipe from 1850, this gin is distilled in batches of 5,000 bottles with each bottle being individually numbered, then subsequently rested in Scotch Whisky barrels for a month following the tradition of the Gin Palaces of that era.
+Formerly known as the Family Reserve, it is made to a recipe from 1850.
+This gin is distilled in batches of around 5,000 bottles with each bottle being individually numbered, then subsequently rested in Scotch Whisky barrels for around month following on from the tradition of the Gin Palaces of that era.

 While a variety of barrels are used, Hayman’s Family Reserve is primarily rested in old Scotch Whisky barrels, mostly constituting of American Oak wood.
-The process results in the spirit receiving a very slight straw colour and when tasted neat, Hayman’s Family Reserve seems like a mellow, rounded gin.
-Although only really notable when sipped neat, it is also possible to discern some slight tannic qualities left by the wood.
+The process results in the spirit receiving a very, very slight straw colour.
+When tasted neat, it has a mellow, rounded characteristic overall.
+Although only really notable when sipped neat, it is also possible to discern some slight tannic qualities left by the wood on the finish.

 More precisely, it was delivered to the Royal Dock in Deptford, South London (established in 1513 by Henry VIII) on the River Thames.
-The Royal Dock and the surrounding areas were infamously known as one of the largest Navy Food and Drinks headquarters, with London being the largest port in England.
-Other ports famously made their own Navy Strength Gins, notably Plymouth and Liverpool but with the Navy’s thirst for gins reputed to be several tens of thousands of barrels a year – the London dock would have been awash with gin.
+The Royal Dock and the surrounding areas were infamously known as one of the largest Navy Food and Drinks headquarters, with London being one of the largest ports in the UK.
+Other ports famously made their own Navy Strength Gins, notably Plymouth, Liverpool and Leith but with the Navy’s thirst for gins reputed to be several tens of thousands of barrels a year – the London docks would have been awash with gin.

-Navy Strength Gins are at 57.5% ABV and as a result, Hayman’s Royal Dock has an aromatic nose with citrus and floral notes, namely orange blossom wafting out as soon as you begin to poor.
-The mouthfeel is smooth but carries an unrivalled botanical intensity of flavour thanks to the higher strength.
-It’s a classic of the genre and a must have gin for lovers of this over proof style.
+Navy Strength Gins are at 57.5% ABV and as a result, Hayman’s Royal Dock has an aromatic nose with bright citrus flickers alongside the alcoholic heat.
+The mouthfeel is smooth but carries a large botanical intensity of flavour, allowing the woody juniper and warming coriander to shine, before subsiding and letting the firey cassia and enduring nutmeg run riot on the finish.
+It’s a classic of the genre and a must have gin for lovers of this over proof style, especially when served in a Gimlet.

 Launched in 2009, Hayman’s Sloe Gin is a traditional English liqueur made to a long standing family recipe.
 Wild sloe berries are handpicked in the Autumn after the first frosts.
 The sloe berries are then gently steeped for several months in Hayman’s London Dry Gin before being blended with natural sugars.
 The final blend is a rich ruby red liqueur teeming with intense bitter-sweet fruit flavours.

-Sloe Gin has been a popular drink from the 19th Century onwards as a digestive and winter warmer, and was a required bar item during the first cocktail era in the 1880’s.
-For those of you who, like us at Gin Foundry HQ, find some of the commercial sloe gins too cloying, this one will definitely appeal as it balances out just short of the sickly sweet mark and as a result mixes well in cocktails.
+Sloe Gin has been a popular drink from the 19th Century onwards as a digestive and winter warmer, and was considered a required bar item during the first cocktail era in the 1880’s.
+For those of you who, like us at Gin Foundry HQ, find some of the commercial sloe gins too cloying, this one will definitely appeal as it balances out just short of the sickly sweet mark and as a result, tastes deliciously indulgent neat, yet still mixes well in cocktails.

 The Hayman’s family may be an institution in the world of gin, but they are far from resting on their laurels.
-Their continued innovation – bringing back entire categories from the depths of the family archives and presenting them to a new swathe of gin lovers – makes them one to watch in the gin category.
-The gins they create bear all the hallmarks of their unparalleled affection for the spirit.
-With production now based in their own still combined with the new generation of Hayman’s family members developing a new future for the brand, things look very good indeed for the future of the company.
+Their continued innovation – bringing back entire categories from the depths of the family archives and presenting them to a new swathe of gin lovers, long before gin as a category was even cool – makes them one to watch today.
+They work to their own ideas of what is right and not, what is worth pursuing and what they find interesting.

 Seek them out gin lovers.
 It’ll be worth your while.